 It is also possible to hot-wire a motorcycle, although this technique is less common with modern key fobs.

 Motorcycle theft recovery often begins with a tracking mechanism installed on the bike.
 Different tools and tags connect to smartphone apps, producing data that enables owners to send information to local law enforcement.

 Security camera footage helps to track and identify motorcycle thieves.
 You can send this information to the police with your tracking data.

 If thieves want a quick payday, they might try selling your motorcycle to a local pawn shop or through an online listing.
 Look for descriptions that match your bike, then carefully contact the information if you find something that could be yours.

 File a report with your local police or sheriff’s office as soon as you know your motorcycle is gone.
 The faster this process starts, the more likely you will recover a stolen bike.
 Although the percentages are low compared to the other things thieves take, you’ll give yourself the best chance to avoid a complete loss with this step.

 Your insurance company will want to see a copy of the police report if you process a claim.

 If you locate your motorcycle, contact police officers to start the recovery process to ensure your safety.

 What to Do If You See Someone Riding Your Stolen Bike?

 If you notice someone riding your motorcycle in public, the first step is to call the police.
-You can choose to dial 911 in the US or another local emergency services number.
+You can dial 911 in the US or another local emergency services number.
 If you don’t want the incident treated as an emergency, you can call the police station directly to file a report.